Our list of Dupuytren's and Ledderhose radiation treatment specialists is updated quarterly.

 I had Ledderhose disease appx 3 years prior to having low dose radiation therapy in 2015.
 My foot remains in remission, no new growth and to my amazement the nodules are completely flat.
 I have no pain or tenderness any longer.
 I reside in the USA

 I reside in Canada.
-I have had successful RT on both my hand and foot.
+I have had successful radiation therapy on both my hand and feet.

 on Facebook at https://www.facebook.com/groups/1622748151282109/

 Copyright © 2018 www.dupuytrens.club - All Rights Reserved.